cschreib/fastpp/README.md

  * ```SFH_OUTPUT```: possible values are ```'sfr'``` or ```'mass'```.
 The default is ```'sfr'```, and the program outputs as "SFH" the evolution of the instantaneous SFR of each galaxy with time.
 If set to ```'mass'```, the program will output instead the evolution of the stellar mass with time (which is usually better behaved, see Glazebrook et al. 2017).
 Note that the evolution of the mass accounts for mass loss, so the mass slowly _decreases_ with time after a galaxy has quenched.

 ## Custom star formation histories
-In the original FAST, one has access to three star formation histories: the tau model (exponentially declining), the delayed tau model (delayed exponentially declining) and the constant model.
-The first two are parametrized with the exponential timescale ```tau```, which can be adjusted in the fit.
+In the original FAST, one has access to three star formation histories: the tau model (exponentially declining), the delayed tau model (delayed exponentially declining) and the constant truncated model (constant, then zero).
+All three are parametrized with the star formation timescale ```tau``` (either the exponential timescale for the first two SFH, or the duration of the star formation episode for the last one), which can be adjusted in the fit.
 These star formation histories are distributed as pre-gridded template libraries at various ages, which are then interpolated during the fit to obtain arbitrary ages.

 In addition, one could use the ```MY_SFH``` option to supply an arbitrary star formation history to replace the three SFHs listed above, again, as a pre-gridded template library.
 The downside is that this must be a single SFH, not a family of SFHs (such as the declining model, parametrized with ```tau```), so it is not possible to fit for your custom SFH's parameters this way.